 “I’ve been dreaming for days and days and days about her beautiful wedding dress and [to] see her walking down the aisle,” the Brookes told Channel 10 news.

 “All I needed was my woman to feel like she was the Queen of the day.”

 Unfortunately for the groom, 10 news reports that the wedding won’t be going ahead in the future as there is “no chance” of reconciliation between Brookes and his “humiliated” bride."

 The bride says she was contacted by the former flame just four days before her wedding.
 He insisted on meeting her and, when she refused, he threatened to inform her future husband of their past relationship.
 Despite her pleas to be left alone to start a new life and a family, the disgruntled ex found out where the wedding was being held and ensured the USB stick was delivered to the groom."

 Simply put we are going back to our roots when film had the same high level pixel count.
 It has taken video many decades to catch up and now it has finally done it.
 It even looks like it might surpass the resolution of film in the near future as there is already talk of 8K and 16K not too far in the horizon.
-There are some cameras now shooting 5K and 6K like the RED Cameras.
+There are some cameras now shooting in 4K, 5K and 6K like the RED Cameras.
 With the 6K RED DRAGON sensor, you can capture over 9x more pixels than HD.

 4K is 4 times the resolution of 1080p HD and nearly ten times the resolution of DVD.